triscale-innov/RegistryCLI.jl/README.md

 Manage a local Julia Registry from the command line.

 commands:
-  create         Create a new, empty Registry add            Add a new version of a package in the Registry
+  create         Create and populate a local clone of a new, empty Registry add            Publish a new version of a package in the Registry

 optional arguments:
-  -v, --verbose
-  -h, --help     show this help message and exit
+  -v, --verbose  Print informative messages at each step -h, --help     show this help message and exit
 ```